oloomoses/group-my-projects/README.md

 # Group My Projects

-This is my Ruby on Rails capstone project.
-I build a mobile web app that can be used by students to group their projects.
+A mobile web app that is used by students to group their projects.
 The app shows the project name, date created, and time taken to complete the project.
-The app also shows the groups available. a user can add a new group and a project as well.
+The app also shows the groups available. a student can add a new group and a project as well.
 The summation of time spend on all the collective project by a user is also displayed.

 ![screenshot](app/assets/images/Screenshot.png)